 - Represents the newly established Connecticut Airport Authority (CAA) in connection with all real estate, land use, permitting and environmental issues relating to the transfer of Connecticut's airports from the Department of Transportation to CAA.

-- Represented an industrial developer in the purchase from a major mortgage-backed security pool of a mortgage encumbering a large industrial property; successfully prosecuted the foreclosure of the property and assignment of its assets to client; and succesfully negotiated with former tenant to reimburse clients on major building repairs and to remediate the environmental conditions at the property.
+Represented an industrial developer in the purchase from a major mortgage-backed security pool of a mortgage encumbering a large industrial property; negotiated with the former owner for an uncontested foreclosure of the mortgage and an assignment of the owners assets to the client; and successfully reached an agreement with the former tenant of the property to reimburse the client on major building repairs and to remediate the environmental conditions at the property.

 - Represents a regional developer in connection with all land use approvals (i.e. inland wetlands, planning and zoning) relating to the development of a regional retail center which includes national retail stores.